-Numerous studies have found definitive links between gum disease and heart problems, stroke, stomach problems, diabetes, and problems with pregnancy.
-For many years it’s been accepted that the bacteria in plaque that builds up between the teeth and gums can enter the bloodstream and, travelling throughout the body, can cause other serious health problems.
+Numerous studies have found definitive links between gum inflammation and heart problems, stroke, stomach problems, diabetes, and problems with pregnancy.
+For years humans accepted that the bacteria in plaque that builds up between the teeth and gums can enter the bloodstream.
+The bacteria throughout your body can cause other serious health problems.

-Furthermore, it is known that these bacteria can attach to the heart or heart valves, creating a serious condition known as bacterial endocarditis, which can kill you.
+Furthermore, it is known that these bacteria can attach to the heart or heart valves.
+Thus creating a serious condition known as bacterial endocarditis.
+Bacterial Endocarditis is likely to kill you.
 Gum disease also has been linked to low birth weight babies, diabetes, and chronic lung disease.

-However, more recent research has shown another possibility for why periodontal disease (gum disease) is associated with several other diseases.
-For a long time it was thought that bacteria was the leading factor that linked periodontal disease to other diseases in the body; yet, more recent research demonstrates that inflammation may be responsible for the association.
-Therefore, treating inflammation may not only help manage periodontal diseases but may also help with the management of other chronic inflammatory conditions.
+Recent research show ideas for why periodontal disease (gum disease) is associated with harmful diseases.
+Doctors believed bacteria was the leading factor that linked periodontal disease to diseases in the body.
+However, research demonstrates that inflammation may be responsible for the association.
+Therefore, treating inflammation may not only help manage periodontal diseases.
+However, it does help with the management of other chronic inflammatory conditions.

-Whether caused by oral bacteria travelling through your blood stream or inflammation due to infection, we do absolutely know that there is a connection between poor oral health and:
+Whether caused by oral bacteria traveling through your bloodstream or gum inflammation due to infection, we know that there is a connection between poor oral health and the following:

 - Cancer – oral and other cancers